w3c/wai-coga/index.md

 ## W3C WAI Coga Activity {#intro}

-W3C’s Web Accessibility Initiative (WAI) maintains a number for resources that support web accessibility for people with Cognitive and Learning Disabilities.
-This work is carried out by members of the **Accessibility Guidelines** and **Education and Outreach Working Groups** through the specialist activities of the **Cognitive Accessibility and Learning Disabilities** and **Personalization** task forces
+W3C’s Web Accessibility Initiative (WAI) maintains a number for resources that directly support web accessibility for people with Cognitive and Learning Disabilities.
+In addition, other standards are reviewed to ensure they also provide suitable support and do not present barriers.
+This work is carried out by members of the **[Accessible Platform Architectures (APA)](https://www.w3.org/WAI/APA/)** working group through the specialist activities of the **[Cognitive Accessibility and Learning Disabilities](https://www.w3.org/WAI/PF/cognitive-a11y-tf/)** and **[Personalization Accessibility](https://www.w3.org/WAI/APA/task-forces/personalization/)** task forces.